Food Supplements – Important When Not Eating A Balanced Diet

 Answer: all of them.
 And then some!

 The American food supply, in fact, is drowning in corn.
-Last year, U.S. farmers reaped 13 billion bushels of the yellow stuff — the largest corn harvest in American history.
+Last year, U.S. farmers reaped 13 billion bushels of the yellow stuff — the most significant corn harvest in American history.
 Such bumper crops, made possible in part by massive federal subsidies to corn farmers, help keep corn prices — and food prices in general — down, but health experts worry that the glut of corn is harming our health.

 And it is…since corn is acidic, it wrecks havoc on the all-important pH level of our acid/alkaline chemical balance.
-If that weren’t bad enough, many of the most important foods in our diet have been genetically engineered — and the food industry is moving mountains to pass laws that will not require them to label these foods as “Frankenfoods.”
+If that weren’t bad enough, many of the most essential foods in our diet have been genetically engineered — and the food industry is moving mountains to pass laws that will not require them to label these foods as “Frankenfoods.”

 In their mad scramble for profits, the food industry has created a food supply system that is dangerously vulnerable to bacterial contamination.
 Proof?
-Last year, 73,000 Americans got sick from the oftentimes fatal E. coli strain.
+Last year, 73,000 Americans got sick from the often fatal E. coli strain.

 Don’t forget the dangers of cloning.
 Last year the food industry obtained permission from the Food and Drug Administration (FDA) to put meat from cloned animals on the shelves of your local markets without labeling them!
 Due to soil depletion and drugged livestock, our food is far less nutritious today than 50 years ago.
-In fact, much of food is nutritionally worthless — and can easily make you sick.
+In fact, much of food is nutritionally worthless — and can quickly make you sick.

 Our Paleolithic ancestors were free of the crippling diseases that plague modern folks.
 But their food and game were produced from soils that were much richer in vitamins, minerals, and nutrients than today’s soil.
-This is why supplements are so important.
+This is why supplements are so necessary.

 You get the point.
 The food you eat is by far the best way to get the nutrition you need.
 But the issues mentioned above make this task, at best, challenging.
 Therefore, supplements are not an option.
 Here are our supplement recommendations for a Conscious Evolution Lifestyle: